soxueren/atsd/api/sql/README.md

 This clause overrides conditional allocation of shared memory established with `sql.tmp.storage.max_rows_in_memory` setting which is set to `50*1024` rows by default.

 The `sql.tmp.storage.max_rows_in_memory` limit is shared by concurrently executing queries.
-If a query selects more rows than remaining in shared memory, it will be processed using a temporary table which may result in increased response times during heavy read activity.
+If a query selects more rows than remaining in the shared memory, it will be processed using a temporary table which may result in increased response times during heavy read activity.

 > The row count threshold is applied to the number of rows selected from the underlying table, and not the number rows returned to the client.